 - This includes maintaining good memory and cognitive ability, feeling fulfilled and having moments of joy, and having adequate social connections.

-Raw vegetables offer a range of benefits for your health, especially when it comes to promoting longevity.
+Vegetables offer a range of benefits for your body and brain, especially when it comes to promoting longevity.

 In addition, cooking can sometimes destroy or degrade some of the nutrients in vegetables, particularly if they’re boiled or overcooked.